jaimenj/whats-going-on/README.md

 * Permanent block or bypass of custom IPs, it allows you to configure IP masks and ranges with your own Regexes too.
 * Log and show you section for Regexes errors.
 * 404s detections.
-* Building detection of DDoS attacks.
+* Possible DDoS attacks detection and notification by email.

 ## Installation